Ryan-Specter/Innioasis-Y1-Dev-Helper/DEVELOPER_GUIDE.md

 The Innioasis Y1 is a unique Android-based digital audio player with specific hardware constraints that require special consideration when developing apps.
 This guide will help you create apps that work seamlessly with the Y1's limited input system and display.

+The Y1 Dev Helper app is designed to make it easy to set up and test existing Android apps that rely on touchscreen input (which the Y1 lacks), allowing developers to port and optimize their app experiences for the Y1 and Android 4.2.2.
+It also provides tools for testing navigation and input mapping, so you can ensure your app is usable with only the Y1's physical controls.

 ## Hardware Specifications

 ### Display